Make-School-Courses/SPD-2.1-Industry-Collaboration-Project/README.md

 1. *Entity Relationship Diagrams "ERDs"* - relationship between different entities of your app
 1. *Mid Project 360* - Peer review process to evalaute your teams strengths, weaknesses and how you'd like to change your work habits for the coming term.
 1. *Product Prototype* - A fully functional prototype of the technical solution (or app that uses the API).
 Code includes documentation and comments so future developers can easily build on the product.
 Recommendations for future features and development.
+  - Grading - Team's project must core between a 2 and 3 on the [Portfolio Project Rubric](https://docs.google.com/document/d/1nd70y0jzxD31mgxvwxgXxUY_Bi4YAN_kX9To_M0UilI/edit)
 1. *Final Presentation* - A slide show presentation that details the team's process, product decisions, and suggestions for future development.
 Teams will invite their industry collaborator to their final presentation that occurs at the end of SPD 2.2.
+Here [tips](https://docs.google.com/presentation/d/14ZPXQngoyMs_pmAQHNQZhZjOI63KjTbkwOfcq0CG_tA/edit#slide=id.g46c3cc2153_0_0) for presentation slides.

 ## Evaluation